erickarbe/gccastatamic/content/collections/pages/color-gala.md

     id: m9hticli
     width: contained
     heading: 'Interested in sponsoring?'
+    content:
+      -
+        type: paragraph
-    content: |-
+        content:
+          -
+            type: text
-      Sponsorship packages are available to individuals or businesses of all sizes looking to be recognized for their meaningful commitment to the arts and our mission.
+            text: 'Sponsorship packages are available to individuals or businesses of all sizes looking to be recognized for their meaningful commitment to the arts and our mission. '
+          -
+            type: hardBreak
+          -
+            type: text
+            marks:
+              -
+                type: bold

-      VIP and individual tickets will go on sale May 10, 2025.
+            text: 'VIP and individual tickets will go on sale May 10, 2025.'
+          -
+            type: hardBreak
+          -
+            type: text

-      We are also seeking high-value, one of a kind experiences for live and silent auction items.
-If you have something you are interested in donating in support of GCCA, email alexis@artcentergreenville.org for more information.
-Thank you for your support!
+            text: 'We are also seeking high-value, one of a kind experiences for live and silent auction items.
+If you have something you are interested in donating in support of GCCA, email '
+          -
+            type: text
+            marks:
+              -
+                type: link
+                attrs:
+                  href: 'mailto:alexis@artcentergreenville.org'
+                  rel: null
+                  target: null
+                  title: null
+            text: alexis@artcentergreenville.org
+          -
+            type: text
+            text: ' for more information.
+Thank you for your support!'
     button_text: 'Sponsor Color Gala'
     button_link: 'entry::785cdacf-aaab-4aa6-bf4a-c0486d6c1b18'
     background_color: '#263340'